chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/protocol.md

 * Payload type = `00` (= Relayed uplink)
 * Hop count = `000` = 1, ... `111` = 8

+**Note:** The hop count is incremented each time the uplink payload is relayed by an other Relay Gateway.
+As this changes the uplink payload, the MIC must be re-calculated.

 ### Uplink Metadata

 Bytes: